 Proofreading is done after editing.
 At this stage, you’re checking that the material is ready for publishing.
 Often “proofreading” is a term used to describe any editing or is another name for copyediting.

 Think of proofreading as that quick check in the mirror that you do before you go out: Hair looks good.
 Nothing in your teeth.
 Shoes match the outfit.
 Phone, check.
 Keys, check.
 Wallet, check.
 You’re good to go.

 At this point, you’re not going to redo your makeup, change your shirt, or (gasp) change into a whole new outfit.

-At this stage, the editor checks the material after it has gone through layout to check for errors in textual and visual elements.
+At this stage, the editor checks the material – after layout is completed – for errors in textual and visual elements.
 The material may be checked against the original or previous version.
 When editing for online copy, proofreading is the final stage before you hit the publish button.
 This stage includes:

 - checking all elements of the document are in proper order